50 Amazing Dad Quotes

 Babies also like to spike their hair up

 “The kid who throws his spaghetti from the high chair onto his father’s face, he’s pushing back.
 He’s sticking it to the man as he sees it.
 I like that.
 So that is punk.” –Henry Rollins, punk musician.
 Who doesn’t love a kid who’s got a little bit of an attitude—just like their old man?
-If you’re feeling like more of a comedian than a punk, try out one of these 31 groan-worthy dad jokes that will still make you LOL.

 It hurts because you love them so much